 Human activities are causing large shifts in the availability of key resources that interact with species’ occupied niches to produce change in the diversity and composition of plant communities.
 Resource enrichment, in particular, has been theorized to drive biodiversity loss by collapsing niche dimensionality – the reduction in relevant variation across key niche axes.

-While niche space may be highly dimensional, species responses to resource enrichment may be characterized by far lower dimensionality; plant physiological adaptations are likely to generate positively or negatively correlated responses to different resource additions, which may be characterized by a small number of key axes of variation.
+While niche space may be high dimensional, species responses to resource enrichment may be characterized by far lower dimensionality; plant physiological adaptations are likely to generate positively or negatively correlated responses to different resource additions, which may be characterized by a small number of key axes of variation.

 Previous work using Nutrient Network data has demonstrated the importance of multiple limiting resources across global grasslands.
 These studies have shown the effects of multiple nutrient addition on aggregate community attributes, such as biomass or diversity, but less is known of abundance change at the species level.

-Here, we assess the dimensionality of species responses to experimental fertilization.
+Here, we assess the dimensionality of species responses to experimental fertilization by different nutrients.
 Are species responses correlated across fertilization treatments?

 Methods

-Select sites with sufficient experimental duration to detect compositional change – filtered to sites with 5+ years of experimental fertilization, with pre-treatment year.
+We selected sites with sufficient experimental duration to detect compositional change – 5+ years of experimental fertilization, with pre-treatment year.

 Fit multiple linear regression models to plots with single nutrient addition treatments (+N, +P, +Kµ) and control plots.
-Extract the estimated rate of change in species abundance per year of treatment to allow standardization of response across sites with different experimental durations.
+Extracted the estimated rate of change in species abundance per year of treatment to allow standardization of response across sites with different experimental durations.

-For each site, calculate correlations between community vectors of change between different nutrient enrichment treatments – estimated responses for all species present within a site.
+For each site, calculated correlations between community vectors of change in different nutrient enrichment treatments – estimated responses for all species present within a site.

 Decompose estimated responses using PCA, characterize shape and dimensionality using principal components and associated eigenvalues (Figure 1 for reference).